gitmalong/lovelySpriteKitHelpers/README.md

  - onDeath() is triggered when the node "dies"

  - Support for nodes that have children.
-Use it when all of them should be able to get damaged but the life points (of the parent node) should only be substracted once for each damaging event (i.e. when the hero's body parts are all children and both feets are contacted by the same fire)
+Use it when all of them should be able to get damaged but the life points (of the parent node) should only be subtracted once for each damaging event (i.e. when the hero's body parts are all children and both feets are contacted by the same fire)